 From bears and Belgian beers to witches and pig bladders, the roundup of bizarre festivals in Belgium have long been a major part of Belgian culture.
 Here are the top Belgian festivals in 2017 that attract huge crowds every year.

-Like many other European countries, Belgium is noted for the number of top festivals and carnivals that take place all year round, from carnival to Belgium's music festivals, some of which are the biggest in the world.
-Festivals in Belgium celebrate many important dates in the calendar, from welcoming in the New Year, through to Easter celebrations, the public holidays of Labour Day and Armistice Day and onto the popular Christmas period when two celebrations are conducted in December.
+Like many other European countries, Belgium is noted for its numerous Belgian festivals that take place all year round, from carnival to Belgium's music festivals, some of which are the biggest in the world.
+Festivals in Belgium celebrate many important dates in the calendar, from welcoming in the New Year, through to Easter celebrations, the public holidays of Labour Day and Armistice Day in Belgium and onto the popular Christmas period when several celebrations are conducted around December.

-Aside from the public holidays, there is something for everyone each calendar year with festivals covering the fields of arts, music, film, history, and even beer.
-History is played out on Independence Day and in the Battle of Waterloo Re-enactment, Festival of Wallonia, Ommegang Festival and the Procession of the Holy Blood, while entertainment is the centrepiece of the Anima Festival, Zinneke Parade, Brussels Summer Festival, the Gentse Feesten and Reiefeest.
+Aside from the widely celebrated Belgian national holidays, Belgium's festivals cover everything in the fields of arts, music, film, history – and even beer.
+History is played out during festivals in Belgium on Independence Day and in the Battle of Waterloo Re-enactment, Festival of Wallonia, Ommegang Festival and the Procession of the Holy Blood, while entertainment is the centrepiece of the Anima Festival, Zinneke Parade, Brussels Festival, the Gentse Feesten (Ghent festival) and Reiefeest.

-How many top Belgian festivals have you crossed off your list?
+How many top Belgian festivals will you cross off your list in 2017?

 Top Belgian festivals

-Along with the rest of the world, Belgium ushers in the New Year on January 1 with huge celebrations in Belgium, which is a public holiday.
+Along with the rest of the world, the country ushers in the New Year on January 1 with huge celebrations in Belgium, which is a public holiday.

 February: Carnival de Binche

 The famous three-day Carnaval de Binche sees the town of Binche return to the 16th century.
 It features music parades through the town and the big climax sees the Gilles appear on the Grand Place before throwing oranges at spectators – to be hit is considered good luck.
 The next carnival programme runs 26 to 28 February, 2017.
 Events take place around the country, however, which you can read about in our guide to celebrating carnival in Belgium.

 Late February–March: Anima Festival, Brussels

 The International Animation Film Festival is for all of the family, with more than 300 different animation movies from around the world screened at the Flagey Centre in Brussels during Anima.
-In 2016, the festival takes place 5 to 14 February.
+In 2017, the festival takes place 24 Februart to 5 March.

 March: Carnival of the Bears, Andenne